CarpentryConnect/carpentryconnect.org/in-person.markdown

 - Sign language and translation services
 - Catering for breaks and lunches
 - Small grants to help community members from your region get to your event
-- Conference registration - lanyards and name tags
+- Conference registration supplies - lanyards and name tags
 - Conference swag like stickers
 - Childcare services
 - Communications like design and printing of event posters to create awareness about your event